ibm-cloud-docs/cloud-databases/hosting-models.md

 | MySQL | ![Checkmark icon](../icons/checkmark-icon.svg)  | ![Checkmark icon](../icons/checkmark-icon.svg)  |
 | Redis | ![Checkmark icon](../icons/checkmark-icon.svg)  | ![Checkmark icon](../icons/checkmark-icon.svg)  |
 | RabbitMQ | ![Checkmark icon](../icons/checkmark-icon.svg)  | ![Checkmark icon](../icons/checkmark-icon.svg)  |
-{: caption="Table 2. {{site.data.keyword.databases-for}} hosting model availability" caption-side="bottom"}
+{: caption="Table 3. {{site.data.keyword.databases-for}} hosting model availability" caption-side="bottom"}

-## Transition Timeline from existing hosting models to Isolated and Shared Compute
+## Transition timeline from existing hosting models to Isolated and Shared Compute
 {: #hosting-model-transition-timeline}

 Multi-tenant users that are automatically transitioned to Shared Compute will be *grandfathered*, meaning that they get RAM and CPU increased to the Shared Compute minimum resource allocations, if required.
 These increases will not be charged until May 2025.